vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-MongoDB.md

 > © Bruce Wilcox, gowilcox@gmail.com brilligunderstanding.com

-> Revision 8/27/2016 cs6.8a
+> Revision 6/25/2017 CS7.51

 ChatScript ships with code and WINDOWS libraries for accessing Mongo but you need a database somewhere.
-On windows mongo access is the default.
-On Linux you have to make mongoserver.
+On windows mongo access is using ChatScriptMongo.exe .
+On Linux you have to make `mongoserver`.
 On Mac and IOS #define DISCARDMONGO is on by default.

 If you have access to a Mongo server remotely, that's fine.
 If you need one installed on your